 Support for women healing from relationship trauma, overwhelm, and the pressure to hold everything together.

-Even after the relationship ends, your nervous system may remain stuck in survival mode—braced for what might go wrong next.
-This can make it hard to relax, feel grounded, or feel confident in your decisions.
+Even after the relationship ends, the nervous system may remain stuck in survival mode.
+Consequently, you might feel braced for what could go wrong next.
+Because of this, relaxing becomes difficult.
+Feeling grounded can feel unfamiliar, and confidence in your own decisions may waver.

-Healing requires more than insight or willpower.
-It requires helping the nervous system feel safe again.
+For these reasons, healing requires more than insight or willpower.
+Instead, it involves helping the nervous system feel safe again, so the body and mind can finally begin to rest and recover.

 My work is grounded in trauma-informed, mind-body therapy approaches that support nervous system regulation, reduce emotional overwhelm, and help you reconnect with your intuition and sense of self.
 Therapy focuses on helping you respond rather than react, set boundaries without guilt, and rebuild trust in yourself.